jpthiele/dealii-Wiki/Windows.md

 Installation instructions:

-1. Download and install Visual Studio 2017: https://www.visualstudio.com/vs/ and make sure you select the C++ compiler
+1. Download and install Visual Studio (2017 or newer): https://www.visualstudio.com/vs/ and make sure you select the C++ compiler
 2. Install cmake from https://cmake.org/download/ (pick the windows